 David Packard (September 7, 1912 – March 26, 1996) was a co-founder of Hewlett-Packard (1939), serving as president (1947–1964), CEO (1964–1968), and Chairman of the Board (1964–1968, 1972–1993).
 He served as U.S. Deputy Secretary of Defense from 1969–1971 during the Nixon administration.
 Packard served as President of the Uniformed Services University of the Health Sciences (USU) from 1976 to 1981.
 He was also chairman of the Board of Regents from 1973 to 1982.

-- 1,932,384 all-time users
+- 3,083,077 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - Workplace Culture: How to Encourage Collaboration

 - 3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn't)

 - Analytical Thinking: 8 Natural Talents Leading to Action